Cypress Semi shareholders vote dissident directors onto board -sources

-NEW YORK, June 20 Cypress Semiconductor shareholders voted two directors nominated by the company's ex-CEO onto the company's board on Tuesday, according to people familiar with the matter.
+NEW YORK, June 20 (Reuters) - Cypress Semiconductor shareholders voted two directors nominated by the company's ex-CEO onto the company's board on Tuesday, according to people familiar with the matter.

 T.J.
 Rodgers, the company's founder and former CEO, has waged a battle against Cypress Semiconductor, upset at the actions of the board.
 Rodgers is the company's largest individual shareholder.